As an Amazon Associate we earn from qualifying purchases.

 Gnocchi are Italian dumplings made from potato and flour.
 Butternut squash gnocchi takes the potato and substitutes it out for butternut squash.
 The end result is a little denser since squash doesn’t have the same texture as a potato does, but the taste is much more sophisticated.

-Our Approach to Butternut Squash Gnocchi
+My Approach to Butternut Squash Gnocchi

 Since I was really looking to make a season dish, I went with butternut squash.
 It is a very fall and winter-friendly gourd with a slight sweetness and orange color.
-Cooking it down, we incorporated baking spices like cinnamon, nutmeg, and cloves.
+Cooking it down, I incorporated baking spices like cinnamon, nutmeg, and cloves.
 This added a lot of complexity to the flavor profile.

 - Caramelized Fennel: Fennel as a licorice flavor, and when cooked down, it has a texture similar to an onion.
 This adds complexity and sweetness to the dish.